Rihay66/Project-Heaven/README.md

 [] SDL2 and GLFW3 options?

-[] Cross platform building (Only Windows and Unix/Linux)
+[] Cross-platform development environments (Only Windows and Unix/Linux)

 [] Further Optimization

 # Licensing
-This Project is under GNU GPL-3.0 License for now and there might be changes or additional limitations or information about the use of the engine.
+This Project is under GNU GPL-3.0 License for now and there may be future changes or additional limitations or information about the use of the engine.